yegor256/blog/_drafts/methods.md

 The atom `stdout` encapsulates the string constructed by `sprintf` and stays quiet.
 It doesn't print anything!
-Only when someone at some point will try to "touch" this object, taking one of its attributes out, the atom `stdout` will drop the line to the console.
+Only when someone at some point tries to "touch" this object, taking one of its attributes out, the atom `stdout` will drop the line to the console.